paylike/plugin-virtuemart/README.md

  1. Capture
  * In Instant mode, the orders are captured automatically
- * In delayed mode you can capture an order by moving the order to the completed/shipped status from pending.
+ * In delayed mode you can capture an order by moving the order to the shipped status from pending.
  2. Refund
-   * To refund an order move the order into refunded or half refund status.
+   * To refund an order move the order into refunded status.
  3. Void
    * To void an order you can move the order into cancelled status.